AI CODE REVIEW

 Encourages accountability as developers know their work will be scrutinized by peers.

-Time-consuming process: Thorough manual review can significantly slow down a project's development cycle.
+Time-consuming process: Thorough manual review can significantly slow down a project's development cycle, leading to inconsistency.

 Subjectivity: Different reviewers might have varying opinions on what constitutes quality code, leading to inconsistency.

-Human error: Reviewers might miss certain errors or improvements due to fatigue or oversight.
+Human error: Reviewers might miss certain errors or improvements due to fatigue.

 Manual code reviews, while integrating human insight significantly, face criticism for not being scalable or efficient when compared to modern automated techniques.
 However, their role in thorough scrutiny means they often still form a part of the code review process in many organizations.
 For more in-depth understanding, check out Manual vs Automated Code Review.